CJButton/media-player/README.md

 the players are switched in unison. @media should be able to help with this.
 AJAX request to get video title
 Write Big O complexity for Shuffle method
+Fix shuffle issue with active videoId not being updated